juansasoc/threat-hunting-scenario-tor/README.md

 ### 3. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `176.198.159.33` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to sites over port `443`.
+ Searched the DeviceNetworkEvents table for any indication the tor browser was used to establish a connection using any of the known tor ports.
+On April 11, 2025, at 5:32 PM, a virtual machine named "rivj-tor-vm" had a user account called "torboi" that successfully made a network connection.
+The connection was made to the IP address 192.42.132.106, specifically to the website: https://www{.}c5yraaw54zp6bfs7n[.]com .
+The program that made the connection was Tor (a privacy-focused browser), and it was run from this location:
+ C:\Users\torboi\Desktop\Tor Browser\Browser\TorBrowser\tor\tor.exe

 **Query used to locate events:**